cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * ChainList []String ; // a  list of Chains to follow/mine by users.
 * FileAMTlist []cid; // a  list for imported and downloaded files trie
 * PeerList [`ChainID`][index]String `peer`; // list of known IPFS peers for the chain by users.
-* RelayList [`ChainID][index]String `relayaddre`; // a list of known relays for different chains; initially will be hard-coded to use AWS EC2 relays.
+* RelayList [`ChainID][index]String `relayaddre`; // a list of known relays for different chains; initially will be hard-coded to use AWS EC2 relays.there will be RelayList[TAU][...]; Relay[community 1][...].
+The real final relay list for community 1 is the combination of TAU + community 1
 * TXpool [`ChainID`][`TX`]String; // a list of verified txs for adding to new contract

 ## Concept explain
 ```
-- Miner is what nodes call itself, in CBC POT all miners predicting future; Sender is what nodes call other peers.
+- Miner is what nodes call itself, and sender is what nodes call other peers.
+In TAU POT, all miners predict a future state;
-- Safety is the CBC concept of the safe and agreed history.
-The future contract result is a CBC prediction.
+- Safety is the CBC Casper concept of the safe and agreed history by BFT group.
+The future contract result state is a CBC prediction.
+TAU uses this concept to describe the prediction and safety as well, but our scope are all peers than BFT group.
-- Mutable range is one week for now.
+- Mutable range is defined as "one week" for now, beyond mutalble range, it is considered finality.

-- HamtGraphyRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replace the relay circuit.
-When cbor.cid is null, it means asking peer for the prediction, the target's future `ChainID`ContractResultStateRoot.
+- HamtGraphRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replaced the IPFS relay circuit.
+When cbor.cid is null, it means asking peer for the `ChainID`ContractResultStateRoot prediction on the chainID.
-- AMTgraphRelaySync(relay multiaddress, remote ipfs peer, CID, selector); CID can not be null.
+- AMTgraphRelaySync(relay multiaddress, remote ipfs peer, cbor.cid, selector); cid can not be null.
+AMT is not chain specific, and it is rather relating to IPFS peers.
-- in graphRelaySycn, it need to test wether the target KV holding blocks are in local or not.
+- In both GraphRelaySync, it needs to test wether the target KV holding cbor.cid are already in local or not.

 - File operation transaction, FileAMTRoot creation and seeding, related nounce and seeders accessible through wormhole. 文件操作
-- Principle of traverse, once in a relay+peer communication, we will not incur another recursive process to a new relay+peer to get supporting evidence. if some Key-value are missing to prevent validation, just abort process to go next randomness peer.
+- Principle of traverse, once in a "ChainID+relay+peer" communication, we will not incur another recursive process to a new peer to get supporting evidence.
+If some Key-values are missing to prevent validation, just abort process to go next randomness.
 This is the depth priority. 验证投票过程访问节点深度优先。 However for the fileAMTroot search, it is the width priority to do paralell download using all seeders. 文件下载访问节点广度优先

 - Address system:
 - TAU private key: the base for all community chain address generation;
+- TAU Chain ID = "0"
-- Community chain ID: ChainID := `Tminer`+ `blocksize`+`blocktime` + random // chainID include genesis address, block size 3, time 5 ; // in stateless environment, chain config info needs to be embedded into chainname, otherwise, might be lost.
+- Community ChainID := `Tminer`+ `blocksize`+`blocktime` + randomness // chainID include genesis address, block size 5, time 5, 1 transaction per minute ; // in stateless environment, chain config info needs to be embedded into chainname, otherwise, might be lost.
 - Community chains peer address format : `chainID` + `TAU address`;

 - msg: the contract content for genesis, coin base, wiring and file tx